Team-Ruby-Database/Database_Project/README.txt

 | Important notice	 |
  -------------------------
 The login page is not implemented correctly.
 Xiao is working on it.
 Therefore,
-1. the professor_id is hardcoded in professorClasses.php.
+1. the professor_id is hardcoded as 1 (Professor Allen) in professorClasses.php.
-2. the student_id is hardcoded in studentClasses.php.
+2. the student_id is hardcoded as 3 (Yin Song) in studentClasses.php.

  -------------------------
 | How to use the database |